lrybak/hassio-addons/owserver/README.md

 ## About

-This addon provides you owserver instance to read 1-Wire devices over DS2480B-based bus master serial device and exposing reading to Home Assistant via the native integration
+This addon provides you owserver instance to read 1-Wire devices over DS2480B-based bus master serial device and exposing reading to Home Assistant via the native integration.
+Addon has been tested with **[MERA-PROJEKT MP00206-P](http://www.meraprojekt.com.pl/mp00206-p.html)** but shoud work well with other devices based on DS2480B chip.

 ## Installation